SFOE/SSMDS/Specification.md

 **Open questions:**
 * FreeFloat-Vehicles change coordinates with every change whereas stations have fix coordinates. station-bases vehicles do not need coordinates whereas freefloat vehicles need coordinates to be defined on "PushVehicles"
+* Nextbike does not have information for every single vehicle.
+A vehicle_id can be derived from the station_id by artifically adding a number at the end:
+station_id: 345 --> vehicle_ids: 345-1, 345-2, 345-3...